Top 10 Things To Do In The Cook Islands

 View of Arorangi from Mount Raemaru Rarotonga Cook Islands

 Scuba diving in the Cook Islands is among the very best in the South Pacific.
-With excellent dive sites to be explored around Aitutaki and Rarotonga, expect close encounters with reef sharks, sea turtles, and scary-looking moray eel.
-The visibility is fantastic and the coral garden is in full bloom.
+Excellent dive sites can be explored around Aitutaki and Rarotonga.
+Expect close encounters with reef sharks, sea turtles, and scary-looking moray eels.
+The visibility is fantastic, and the coral garden is in full bloom.

 Diving in Rarotonga Cook Islands sea turtles